 - 40 watt lid heater;

 Almost all home baking recipes list all ingredients by volume.
 Many bread machine recipes do too.
 The most precise way to scale is by weight.
 I weigh flour and water in a bowl or measuring cup; I reset the scale to zero after putting the empty measuring vessel on the scale.
 A scale that goes to 1 gram is precise enough for flour and water.
 The volume measurements of salt and yeast for small loaves are fractions of a teaspoon.
 I use a scale that goes to 0.1 grams.
+Converting a recipe from volume to weight and scaling from volume is possible, with careful calculation.

-For yeast, I refer to my own conversion chart, which compares the volume of active dry yeast and instant dry yeast and converts either to weight in grams:
+For yeast, I refer to my own conversion chart, which compares the volume of active dry yeast and instant yeast and converts either to weight in grams:

 Recipes almost always refer to ordinary table salt, which is 5.7 grams per teaspoon.
-I refer to my own conversions or use a calculator:
+I refer to my own conversions or use a calculator.

 |Tsp. (fraction)||Tsp. (decimal)||Grams|

 Seeds and herbs should be adjusted in proportion to the flour.
 I don’t measured down to the gram.
 Oils, sugar and and sweet fluids should be adjusted too, without trying to weigh them.
 It is worth being aware of water in milk, eggs, honey, maple syrup, molasses, and other syrup of sugar and other ingredients dissolved or suspended in water.
 Conversion factors are not always easy to find; and sources may disagree or only apply to some varieties of an ingredient, or to a brand of a commodity.
 I have a list, also found in the post Measuring & Conversion.

 |Weight – grams [US Units] ||Water – grams – %||Na (Sodium)|

 |Bread Flour – |